NextronSystems/thunderstorm-collector/go/README.md

-# THOR Thunderstorm Collector Executable
+# THOR Thunderstorm Collector

-The Thunderstorm collector executable is an open-source tool written in Go to upload files to THOR Thunderstorm.
+Thunderstorm Collector is an open-source tool written in Go that can be used to upload files to THOR Thunderstorm.
 A Makefile has been added to allow for simplified creation of executables.
-The generated executables are statically linked, and no further dependencies on the target systems exist.
+The generated executables are statically linked so that no further dependencies on the target systems exist.

 ## Usage